What Are the Different Sites of Mesothelioma?

 Mesothelioma is a rare form of cancer that affects the mesothelium, the thin membrane of epithelial cells that lines the lungs, abdomen and heart.
+There are three types of mesothelioma (pleural, peritoneal, and pericardial) that can develop from exposure to asbestos fibers.
 The type of mesothelioma depends primarily on the location of the tumors in the body.
 It can also be further categorized according to the type — or types — of cancer cells present.

 Pleural mesothelioma affects the lining of the lungs and chest cavity, or the pleura.
 Pleural mesothelioma is caused by asbestos inhalation.
 After breathing in asbestos dust, the asbestos fibers lodge in the lining of the lungs and chest.
 Over time, the fibers irritate the pleural lining, causing scar tissue and inflammation.
 Eventually, the cells can mutate and form malignant tumors.

 Pleural mesothelioma is the most prevalent type of mesothelioma; between 70 and 90 percent of patients are diagnosed with this type of mesothelioma.
 Although the prognosis depends on the stage and cell type, the average life expectancy for pleural mesothelioma patients is between 8 and 21 months.

 - Shortness of breath (35–82% of patients)

 The majority (54–87 percent) of pleural mesothelioma patients also experience a buildup of fluid around the lungs (called pleural effusion), which can make breathing difficult and painful.